 Use simple questions like “why?” “how?” and “what does that mean here?” to carve a path to understanding.

 Whether it’s a partner or a full team of colleagues, any additional eyes will help us find solutions faster, and will also serve as a check against bias.
 Receiving input from others will also offer additional insights, helping us to challenge our assumptions.
 Receiving input from others will also offer additional insights, which will help us challenge our assumptions.

 Get a deep understanding of root cause analysis

 As we conduct a root cause analysis, it is important to know the process itself.
 We must find out if a certain technique or method works best for your specific business needs and environments.
 We need to find out if a certain technique or method works best for your specific business needs and environments.

 Conduct root cause analysis not only for problems but for successes

-Root cause analysis is a great tool to find out where something went wrong.
-We generally use RCA as a way to diagnose problems, but it can be just as effective in finding the root cause of success.
-If we find the cause of success, it's rarely a bad idea to find out the root cause of why things are going well.
-This type of analysis can help prioritize and preventively protect key factors, and we could translate success in one business area to success in another area.
+Root cause analysis is a great tool for figuring out where something went wrong.
+We usually use RCA as a way to diagnose problems, but it can be just as effective in finding the root cause of a success.
+If we find the cause of a success, it’s rarely a bad idea to figure out the root cause of why things are going well.
+This type of analysis can help prioritize and preemptively protect key factors and we could translate success in one business area to success in another area.

 Foster, P. (2018).
 5 Root Cause Analysis Tools for More Effective Problem-Solving.
 Beacon Quality. https://www.beaconquality.com/blog/5-root-cause-analysis-tools-for-more-effective-problem-solving